 When performing arithmetic on data in different sheets, you need to use range variables.
 Direct references to range strings are not yet supported.
 For example, the script Sheet3!col(1) = Sheet1!col(1) + Sheet2!col(1); will not work!
 If you really need to write in a single line without having to declare range variables, then use Dataset Substitution.

 4.3.2.2.1.2 Page and Sheet

-Besides a single column of data, a range can be used to access any portion of a page object:
+Besides a single column of data, a range can be used to access page and sheet objects:

 Use a range variable to access an entire workbook: